nillyr/octoconf/docs/baselines.md

 # - high          -> To be implemented if and only if in-house resources have the skills and time required to maintain them on a regular basis.
 These can, however, bring a significant security gain.
 level: minimal

-# Any references that can be used to justify the rule (CIS, NIST, ANSSI, etc.)
+# Any references that can be used to justify the rule (CIS, NIST, ANSSI, etc.).
 references:
   - a_reference_or_a_link
 ```